crunchex/up1_robot/README.md

 # Other #

  - old_stuff : leftovers from an old way the packages were going to be set up.
-May still contain useful code. **Remove before public release.**